royalmo/docker-networks/README.md

   be stopped in `docker-compose ps`.
 A service can be stopped due to an error, the user exiting the shell, or with `docker stop`.

-- If you found a *image not found error* when you run `docker-compose up`, it will probably be because you didn't run `docker-compose down`.
+- If you found an *image not found error* when you run `docker-compose up`, it will probably be because you didn't run `docker-compose down`.
   **A docker-compose file can not be run multiple times.** If nothing is displayed in `docker-compose ps`, you're good to run *up*.